 Elsewhere: Travels through Morocco, Egypt, Syria, Iran and Central Asia

-Currently touring from 2018-2020 through Wagga, Griffith, Port Macquarie, Tamworth and Dubbo.
-This exhibition consists of travelling works by Wendy Sharpe and Bernard Ollis, in response to the 40th anniversary of Edward Said’s Orientalism.
+This exhibition toured from 2018-2020 through Wagga, Griffith, Port Macquarie, Tamworth and Dubbo.
+Consisting of selected works by the travelling artists Wendy Sharpe and Bernard Ollis, in response to the 40th anniversary of Edward Said’s Orientalism.
 Co-curated with Jessica Green and supported by a regional touring exhibition grant from Create NSW and Charles Sturt University.

 Have Poets Left a Patch to Sew?

 A group exhibition of artists, writers, performances and installations engaging with Riverina textiles deemed to be ‘historically significant’.
 HR Gallop Gallery with support of Wagga City Council and Charles Sturt University.